 1b.
 Compound and Complex Sentences

-Commas follow particular rules in particular sentence constructions, as well; they are very important in both compound and complex sentences.
+Commas follow particular rules in particular sentence constructions, as well; they are very important in both compound sentences and complex sentences.

 A complex sentence is a sentence that combines at least one dependent clause with at least one independent clause.
 A compound sentence is a sentence that combines two or more independent clauses.
 In both types of sentences, commas separate these clauses.

 In compound sentences that are combined using coordinating conjunctions, the comma is placed before that coordinating conjunction, as shown here: